DavidDaoTu/udacity-nd-python-neos/README.md

     + The function doesn’t limit the results if the second argument is 0 or None.

 7. Write data from Python to CSV files or JSON files.
-(Task 4)
+(Task 4: write.py)

+The write_to_json function writes a stream of CloseApproach objects to a file in JSON format.

+    + The function opens the file for writing.
+    + The function prepares the stream of results according to the JSON output format specification in the instructions.
+    + The function uses the json module to write the data to the file.

 8. Produce error-free code.